 Under present laws the owners of businesses can seek the cheapest labor regardless of national boundaries, but workers cannot cross national boundaries in search of better pay.
 To level the playing field, either workers must be allowed to migrate freely or capital must be confined by national borders.

 A person may choose to live by the strictures of their own beliefs, but may not impose those strictures on others.

 We are a social species just as ants and bees are social species.

 Any group of people is a distinct organism with its own attitudes and rules of behavior that are seperate from, and may conflict with, those of its individual members.

-A large group of people together can become a crowd, which has yet another set of unconscious but predictable behaviors, usually completely at odds with the normal behaviors of its individual members.
+A large mumber of people together can become a crowd, which has yet another set of unconscious but predictable behaviors, usually completely at odds with the normal behaviors of its individual members.
 A crowd can be whipped into a mob, and at that point all inhibitions are lost.
 A mob is capable of almost any behavior.

-All groups without exception impose limitations upon the freedom of action of their members.
+All organized groups without exception impose limitations upon the freedom of action of their members.